selfup/gif_to_spritesheet/README.md

-# GIF to Spritesheet
+# GIF to Spritesheet (g2s)

+Convert a GIF to a spritesheet.

 Currently a proof on concept.
-Will become a library soon.

 Look at the `player.gif`, then compare to `player.png`.

-Main purpose is for Bevy.
-Convert GIF to spritesheet.